-The mission of Wimberley Adoption Group & Rescue (WAG Rescue) is to come to the aid of abandoned, neglected, unclaimed and surrendered dogs and puppies in and around the Wimberley area and western Hays County.
+The mission of Wimberley Adoption Group and Rescue (WAG Rescue) is to come to the aid of abandoned, unclaimed, surrendered and shelter dogs and puppies in and around the Wimberley area and nearby Central Texas communities.

-WAG Rescue incorporated June 25, 2009 and officially became a non-profit 501 (c) (3) organization in October 2009.
-Pat Davis & Debbie Nordyke saw the need for a dog rescue organization based on the large number of found, unclaimed dogs and puppies in the Wimberley area that were often picked up by Hays County Animal Control and taken to the San Marcos Shelter.
+WAG Rescue incorporated June 25, 2009, and officially became a non-profit 501 (c) (3) public charity in October 2009 (EIN #27-0425562).
+Patricia Davis and Debbie Nordyke, Co-Founders of the organization, saw the need for a dog rescue organization based on the large number of found, unclaimed dogs and puppies in the Wimberley area that were often picked up by Hays County Animal Control and taken to the San Marcos Shelter.
 Sadly, others were left to fend for themselves in our rural area.
 Also, at the time, there were no resources for owner surrenders or for lost and found animals in the area.

-WAG Rescue held its 1st Annual Garage Sale Fundraiser in November 2009 which grossed over $3,500.00.
+WAG Rescue held its 1st Garage Sale Fundraiser in November 2009 which grossed over $3,500.00.
 An anonymous patron came forward with a generous matching grant to provide us with the additional funds needed for our first year of operation.
-Since that time, we have grown past the garage sale stage and now have a consignment/retail store, Treasures on Twelve.
+Since that time, we have grown past the garage sale stage and we now have a retail/thrift store, Treasures on Twelve which has been in operation at the same location since April 2011.
 The store receives donations almost daily from the community.
 Treasures on Twelve is operated completely by volunteers and the proceeds from the store go to support our organization.